galactocalypse/dlcp/README.md

-# dlcp
+#Dumb Life and a Colon P

-Dumb Life and a Colon P
+Moving [my blog](https://galactocalypse.blogspot.in) to a place I visit more often.